getify/You-Dont-Know-JS/scope-closures/ch7.md

 So all the variables were definitely preserved via closure, despite not being explicitly listed in the inner function.
 Does that disprove the *per variable* assertion in favor of *per scope*?
 Not exactly, either.

 Many modern JS engines do apply an *optimization* that removes any variables from a closure scope that aren't explicitly referenced.
-However, as we see with `eval(..)`, there are situations where such an optimization cannot be applied, and thus the closure scope continues to contain all its original variables.
+However, as we see with `eval(..)`, there are situations where such an optimization cannot be applied, and the closure scope continues to contain all its original variables.

 Even as recent as a few years ago, many JS engines did not apply this optimization; it's possible your websites may still run in such browsers, especially on older or lower-end devices.
-And the fact that it's an optional optimization in the first place, rather than a design requirement of the specification, means that we shouldn't casually over-assume its applicability.
+And the fact that it's an optional optimization in the first place, rather than a requirement of the specification, means that we shouldn't casually over-assume its applicability.

 In cases where a variable holds a large value (like an object or array) and that variable is present in a closure scope, if you don't want that variable and value to be preserved, it's safer (from a memory usage perspective) to manually discard the value rather than relying on closure optimization and GC.